chrisj951/MiyooFlipPortMaster/README.md

 ## Additions
 - Included lib folder should minimize errors due to missing *.so files
-- 32-bit libs included for 32-bit ports like AM2R
+- 32-bit libs included for 32-bit ports
 - Swapped out mali driver when launching a port to ensure compatability with Godot 4 ports
-- Custom ld-linux-armhf.so.3 so ports which rely on 64-bit and 32-bit simultaneously work (e.g. Braid)
+- Custom ld-linux-armhf.so.3 so ports which rely on 64-bit and 32-bit simultaneously work
 - Places port images into the proper directory for the UI to show it
 - Converts JPGs to PNG so they display in the UI as well